tomeng70/RungeKutta/logistic/README.md

 If you run the program you see that the RK4 estimated population values (represented by the '^' symbols on the plot) are relatively very close to the exact values (represented by the '.' symbols on the plot):

 Interestingly enough, while the RK4 method does a good job in this example at modeling the logistic growth of a population, it generally does a poor job modeling the behavior of a system that experiences <a href="../exponential/README.md">exponential growth</a>.
 The RK4 uses four weighted terms that are generated using older data to estimate what the future growth of the system will look like.
-For exponential growth, where the rate of change becomes "explosive" over time, the interpolation scheme of the RK4 method, which relies heavily on past estimated rate data, has a hard time "keeping up" with the rapidly changing system and underpredicts the rate of change of an exponentially growing system.
+For exponential growth, where the rate of change becomes "explosive" over time, the interpolation scheme of the RK4 method, which relies heavily on past estimated rate data, has a hard time "keeping up" with the rapidly changing system.
+The RK4 scheme tends to underpredict the rate of change of exponentially growing systems.